All manuscripts should be submitted via ScholarOne Manuscripts.

 Authors are strongly advised to consult recent issues of Marine & Freshwater Research as well as the Sample Issue to confirm their paper fits the scope and follows the Journal´s conventions for headings, tables, illustrations, style, references, and general form.
 Following these closely will shorten the time between submission and publication and reduces the workload for reviewers.
 Poorly prepared and unnecessarily lengthy manuscripts have less chance of being accepted or will require laborious revision.

 Resubmission of manuscripts revised in response to reviewers´ comments should occur within 2 months of the primary editorial decision, and be accompanied by a detailed point-by-point explanation of how each comment has been addressed.
+When submitting revised manuscripts authors are encouraged to ensure they provide sufficient information to enable a clear decision to be made, but on occasions revised manuscripts may be sent for further review.
 Unless prior arrangements are made with the Editor, revised manuscripts received after 2 months will usually be treated as new submissions.

 Proofs and reprints